yyc12345/bus_rode/README.md

 *TIPS:*
 * You must have a local bus resource or a dll that can get the bus and stop information to test this application.
 * The kernel is separated from the user interface.
-So you can use this kernel to develop some application that are ran in the different platform, but I never promise the thing that all of this kernel's sentences can be compiled normally.\(I never have some encourge to develop a cross-platform application, but you can do it.\)
+So you can use this kernel to develop some application that are ran in the different platform, but I never promise the thing that all of this kernel's sentences can be compiled normally.\(I never have some encourge to develop a cross-platform application, but you can do it.\) Here are some points which avoid the cross-platform development.
+	* ResourcesFileCompression is depend on the format of windows file path
+	* All of reflection class is depend on the System.Reflection.
+This namespace is not exist in .Net Core perhaps
+* You must observe the LICENSE in the application which you fork this solution and continue developing, and the application's soure code and release file must include the LICENSE.
+* If you have some problem on reading code.
+Don't worried.
+Because my solution is messy.
+Please calm down and completely read.

 ---
 #### Recent plan